Over 4000 people have had their primary vaccinations through the Alstonville Clinic.

-This page contains the latest information about COVID19 in Alstonville and will be updated regularly.
+This page contains the latest information about COVID19 in Alstonville.
+Advice is changing quickly so please also check NSW Health guidelines.

 Alstonville Clinic remains open for all healthcare needs.
 People still need medical care for all the other problems that aren’t coronavirus related!